Nurse Case Manager

 While not all healthcare employers require case management nurses to be certified, applicants with relevant certifications will certainly have an advantage when competing for case management nursing positions.
 The American Nurses Credentialing Center offers the Nursing Case Management Certification, the Accredited Case Management Credential is offered by the American Case Management Association and the Commission for Case Manager Certification offers the Certified Case Manager credential.

-Case management nurses partner with a patient and their medical team to create and implement a long-term care plan tailored to the patient's specific illness, medical history and lifestyle.
-An advocate for the patient and their caretakers throughout the course of their illness, case management nurses coordinate doctors' visits and surgeries, educate patients on their treatment options and the latest research and often act as emotional support to patients in need of long-term care.
-Case management nurses often specialize in a specific group or type of patient; for example, working with patients suffering from cancer, diabetes, HIV/AIDs, Alzheimer's disease or physical disabilities.
+Case management nurses partner with a patient and their medical teams to create and implement a long-term care plan tailored to the patient's specific illness, medical history, and lifestyle.
+An advocate for the patient and their caretakers throughout the course of their illness, case management nurses coordinate doctors' visits and surgeries, educate patients on their treatment options and the latest research, and often act as emotional support to patients in need of long-term care.
+Case management nurses often specialize in a specific group or type of patient; for example, working with patients suffering from cancer, diabetes, HIV/AIDs, Alzheimer's disease, or physical disabilities.
 Case management nursing offers a unique opportunity for nurses to develop deep connections with patients, often working with them throughout the full course of their illness.

 What Are the Roles and Duties of a Case Management Nurse?

 - Work with a team of medical professionals to develop and implement a comprehensive care plan based on the patient's illness and medical history

 - Monitor medication usage by a patient

 - Educate patients and caretakers on different treatment options and resources available to them

 - Monitor and update treatment plans to reflect the latest in a patient's condition or lifestyle

 - Research the latest treatments and procedures in their chosen area of specialization

 - Work with insurance companies to help patients receive the most cost-effective care available